 Dealing with side effects of treatment

 As expected, I lost my hair (again!) about two weeks after I started full-dose chemo.
-I talked to Jackie in the onsite TLC Salon at CTCA when I went back for my next chemo treatment about a week later, and she showed me the perfect wig.
+I talked to a practitioner in the onsite Lily Bella Spa at CTCA when I went back for my next chemo treatment about a week later, and she showed me the perfect wig.
 It looked a lot like my hair color (gray) and style, only much nicer.
 So I got it.
-Jackie trimmed it a little to suit my face.
+The practitioner trimmed it a little to suit my face.
 Just putting it on really did make me feel better.

 I developed peripheral neuropathy in my feet from my second bout with cancer treatment.
 It still bothers me a bit, but it’s manageable.
 The naturopathic medicine team recommended a number of supplements to prevent and reduce the neuropathy, and I’m currently taking one called N-acetyl cysteine, which helps a lot.
 I also worked with the hospital’s physical therapy team, which used a device called the ReBuilder® on my feet to stimulate nerves, and I had acupuncture treatments at the hospital too.

 The most difficult side effect of cancer treatment my second time around was emotional.
 I was terrified of being switched from the familiar carboplatin, which I had become allergic to, to the unfamiliar cisplatin, which is supposed to have much harsher side effects.
-My medical oncologist, Dr. Jaggernauth, helped me address some of my fears by starting the cisplatin at a lower dose and increasing it a little with each subsequent cycle.
+My medical oncologist helped me address some of my fears by starting the cisplatin at a lower dose and increasing it a little with each subsequent cycle.
 He also gave me six days of the anti-nausea medicine Emend® instead of the usual three.
 Both Emend and the gradually increased dose of cisplatin seem to help lessen the side effects.
-I was also helped tremendously by Dr. Ellison, one of the psychologists in the Mind-Body Medicine Department at the hospital, who has been with me since ‘99.
+I was also helped tremendously by a psychologist in the Mind-Body Medicine Department at the hospital, who has been with me since ‘99.
 The only time I cried with either lung cancer was on my way to the Infusion Center for the first round of cisplatin.
-That was the emotional low of my journey, and Dr. Ellison helped me deal with it using, in part, visualization based on Psalm 91.
+That was the emotional low of my journey, and my psychologist helped me deal with it using, in part, visualization based on Psalm 91.

 I finished treatment in March of 2010 and went on a three-month checkup schedule.
 Everything has been stable since then, thank goodness, and in November of 2011, I graduated to six-month checkups.